adomi-io/odoo/README.md

   pg_data:
 ```

+# Mounting Addons

+## Mounting your addons

+## Mounting OCA addons

+## Mounting Enterprise

-# Configure your Odoo instances
+## Configure your Odoo instances

 This Docker container uses `envsubst` to generate an `odoo.conf` file based on  environment variables.
 What this means is you can configure your Odoo configuration at all stages of the image's lifecycle.
-You can hard-code values into your docker container, or set them at run-time via a mounted file, or defer those values to environment variables.
+You can build values into your own docker container, set them at run-time via a mounted file, or defer those values to environment variables which you configure in your cloud providers UI.

 This documentation will take you through configuring your Odoo instances

 ## Basic Example

 ### Mount a configuration file into the container

-#### Step 1: Create or Update `odoo.conf`
+#### Step 1: Create an `odoo.conf` file

 Create a file in your projects folder called `odoo.conf`.
-We recommend copying the [default odoo.conf](./src/odoo.conf).
+We recommend copying the [default odoo.conf file provided with this image](./src/odoo.conf).

 Modify it with the values you want to use.